-The KPB All Hazard Mitigation Plan 2014 Updates states on p.
-79, "Many of the Central Zone's critical facilities, including police and fire service, the Central Peninsula General Hospital, numerous medical clinics and a number of schools are located within the city of Soldotna.
-Although the

-Kenai River winds through the city, the banks are high and the 100-year floodplain is fairly confined.
+The KPB Hazard Mitigation Plan 2019 Update states on p.
+70, "Many of the Central Zone's critical facilities are located within the City of Soldotna.
+Although the Kenai River winds through the city, the banks are high and the 100-year floodplain is fairly confined.
 A majority of the developed property within the city was excluded from the FEMA Flood Insurance Study because it was believed to be at minimal flood risk."

-Most of the possible damage from flood events is limited to accessory structures located along the banks of the Kenai River, such as sheds, access stairs, docks, or elevated walkways, in addition to transportation infrastructure that interfaces with the

-Kenai River, such as the Sterling Highway Bridge.
+Most of the possible damage from flood events is limited to accessory structures located along the banks of the Kenai River, such as sheds, access stairs, docks, or elevated walkways, in addition to transportation infrastructure that interfaces with the Kenai River, such as the Sterling Highway Bridge.
 The following table compiles City investment into riverfront infrastructure since the last plan update.

-Project Description Project Date Total Cost Centennial Park to Visitors' Center Trail Connection 2013 \$13,630 Soldotna Creek Park Design & Construction Final Phases 2013 \$1,269,418 Centennial Park to Regional Sports Complex Trail Connections 2014 \$98,520
+Project Description Project Date Total Cost Centennial Park to Visitors' Center Trail Connection 2013 \$13,630 Soldotna Creek Park Design & Construction Final Phases 2013 \$1,269,418 Centennial Park to Regional Sports Complex Trail Connections 2014 \$98,520 Centennial Park to Visitors' Center Trail Connection 2015 \$228,101 Centennial Park Elevated River Walkways 2016 \$78,914 Swiftwater Park Elevated Walkways & Stairs 2017 \$265,253 Swiftwater Park Elevated Walkways & Stairs 2019 \$260,000

-\ Note: Centennial Park to Visitors' Center Trail Connection was designed and surveyed in 2013 but implementation/construction is currently ongoing during Fiscal Year 2016.
-Additional investment into this resource will be captured in the subsequent All Hazard Mitigation Plan Update.
+\ Note: Centennial Park to Visitors' Center Trail Connection was designed and surveyed in 2013 but implementation/construction occurred in Fiscal Year 2015.